Communitas Prize for Viola Priesemann

 From information dissemination in the brain to coronavirus models

-In April, Viola Priesemann succeeded in quantifying the effect of the first lockdown and published this in the journal "Science" in July.
+In April, Viola Priesemann succeeded in quantifying the effect of the first lockdown and published this in Science Magazine in July.
 She then turned her attention to the effect of containment strategies and found that, in addition to an R-value above 1, a further tipping point can occur in the infection process when the infection numbers increase so much that the health authorities can no longer thoroughly identify, test and, if necessary, isolate the contact persons of infected persons.
 From this, she derives a containment strategy that has found its way into several statements.
 Since the virus does not stop at borders, she recently initiated two interdisciplinary statements to achieve joint European action on containment - supported by over a thousand scientists.

 The advice of scientists has rarely been in such demand as during the coronavirus pandemic.
 Science communication is also finding more space than usual in the daily press - and yet: science finds itself facing a real dilemma.
 "We are used to taking our time in the search for explanations, and yet we are currently forced to give advice and recommendations under extreme time pressure, to reduce our knowledge to core statements, in interviews, talk shows or news programmes," said Max Planck President Martin Stratmann during the award ceremony.

 With people seeking answers, researchers cannot hide away in the ivory tower, but have to face the needs and fears of the citizens, so Stratmann.
 "Viola Priesemann has taken on this challenge with admirable confidence, perseverance and straightforwardness," says President Stratmann.
 "She persevered and still managed to keep a balance on the fine line between objectivity and personal expression of opinion.
 I think that is truly admirable."
 Despite the complexity of the matter, she has continued her research, refined her models and kept the public informed.